Yo581515/dbt_snowflake/README.md

 ---

-## 🔐 profiles.yml
+## 🔐 profiles.yml Configuration

-The container expects a `profiles.yml` under `/app/`.
-The included version uses environment variables only for the Snowflake account.
+The container expects the `profiles.yml` file at `/app/profiles.yml`.
+Here's the included configuration:

-Example:

 ```yaml
 dbtlearn: